ofnote/gestop/README.md

 * In **mouse** mode, the mouse is tracked simply by moving the index finger.
 * Dynamic gestures are only supported with right hand, as all data from SHREC is right hand only.
 * A left click can be performed by performing the mouse down and gesture and immediately returning to the open hand gesture to register a single left mouse button click.
+* While in **gestures** mode, hold down the Ctrl key before performing a gesture.
+* For dynamic gestures to work properly, you may need to change the keycodes being used in `gesture_executor.py`.
+Use the given `find_keycode.py` to find the keycodes of the keys used to change screen brightness and volumee.
+Finally, system shortcuts may need to be remapped so that the shortcuts work even with the Ctrl key held down.
+For example, in addition to the usual default behaviour of `<Prnt_Screen>` taking a screenshot, you may need to add `<Ctrl+Prnt_Screen>` as a shortcut as well.

 #### Static Gestures